CloudCheckr/Developer-Community/Onboarding/DefaultAccountFamily/README.md

 Uses [modify_account_family](https://success.cloudcheckr.com/article/kr5glkrmon-admin-api-reference-guide#modify_account_family) API call to add all unmapped accounts to default account family.

-The payer project id is set at line 86.
+The payer project id is the CloudCheckr project id of the AWS Payer account.

-The default account familty is set at line 87.
+The default account familty is the name of the account family that all unmapped accounts will be added to.

-You can view CloudCheckr Account Families through the UI at Cost >> AWS Partner Tools >> Configure >> Account Families.
+You can view Account Families through the UI at Cost >> AWS Partner Tools >> Configure >> Account Families.

 ---

 ## Assumptions

 1. The environment https://api.cloudcheckr.com is being used.
-This can be adjusted on line 83 if required.
+This can be adjusted on line 97 if required.